Creating a Flask Project

 Specify project location.

-Existing interpreter: if this option has been selected, choose the desired interpreter from the drop-down list, or (if the desired interpreter is not found), click and choose the interpreter.
-See Configuring Python Interpreter for details.
+If this option has been selected, choose the desired interpreter from the list, or (if the desired interpreter is not found), click Add Interpreter and choose the interpreter.

-From the drop-down list, select the template language to be used.
+From the Template language list, select the language to be used.

 In the Templates folder field, specify the directory where the templates will be stored, and where they will be loaded from.
 You can specify the name of the directory that doesn't yet exist; in this case, the directory will be created.